gluster/gluster-kubernetes/docs/design/operator.md

 take any number of corrective actions to recover from a situation that could result in potential data loss.

-#### Brick Replacement

-If a volume reports a failing brick, the Gluster operator will try to create a new brick and use it as a replacement for the failing one.

-**Target Configurations:** External, Hosted, Managed

 #### Device Replacement

-If a node reports a failing device, the Gluster operator will try to provision a new device and attach it to the node to replace the failing device.
-It would then recreate any bricks on the failing device and trigger a brick replacement for any affected volumes.
+If a node reports a failing device, the Gluster operator will try to provision a new device and attach it to the affected node to replace the failing device.
+It would then wait for any affected volumes to be reconciled before removing the failing device from it's node.

 **Target Configurations:** Managed

 #### Node Replacement

 If a node becomes inaccessible, the Gluster operator will try to deploy a new Gluster node with new storage devices attached.
-It would then recreate any bricks from the missing node and trigger a brick replacement for any affected volumes.
+It would then wait for any affected volumes to be reconciled before removing the failing node from the cluster.

 **Target Configurations:** Managed